srikanth-maganti/Celebrity-Face-Generator/README.md

 The *Celebrity Face Generator* is an AI-powered application that creates synthetic celebrity-like faces.
 It utilizes a trained deep learning model to generate high-quality images.

 ---
+<span style="color:red">Due to the large size of our dataset, GitHub does not support direct uploads.
+Instead, we have provided a download link along with setup instructions.
+Please follow the steps below to access and use the dataset efficiently.</span>
 ## 📂 Dataset Information
 - The model is trained on **[CelebA]** (https://www.kaggle.com/datasets/jessicali9530/celeba-dataset).
 - Download dataset from above link.
 - It will be downloaded in ZIP format,Extract it.
 - Move the folder img_align_celeba to project directory.

 ---